cosmic-vfx/cosmic-vfx/README.md

 Hello I am Cosmic, I am Java and Python developer who creates Discord bots and Minecraft Plugins.

-My goal is to improve and learn
+My goal is to improve and learn.

 I am currently working on the [5Blender DiscordBot](https://github.com/cosmic-vfx/5BlenderJDABot) and [The RPS Discord bot](https://rpswebsite.herokuapp.com) *(Please keep in mind that the website is a work in progress)*